apokochito/trainingProgLang/README.md

 # codeKatas

-A repository with code challenges on Programming languages
+A repository with code challenges on Programming languages from codewars.com

 1. Elixir